CrewAI Integration

 print(result)

-Each tool instance carries its own agent_id, which means HatiData tracks query costs separately for each agent in the crew.
-This enables:
+Each tool instance carries its own agent_id, so HatiData tracks costs and enforces quotas separately per agent role:

 SELECT agent_id, COUNT(*) as queries, SUM(credits_used) as total_credits